caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Wed Apr 15

+Wrote a rough sketch on what the first entry will look like.
+I mean like writing specific paragraphs with information for the first newsletter.
+I'm sooo slowly getting there.

+## Tue Apr 14

+No progress

 ## Mon Apr 13

 Finally built a sketch on how Cracking the Toptal Interview will ultimately look like.
 I got short of 70 people subscribed to the newsletter, so I'm almost ready to send the first draft.